okaneco/kmeans-colors/README.md

 will rearrange the palette in order from most frequent to least frequent color.
 The `--height` and `--width` of the palette can be specified as well as output name with `--op`.
 Passing `-k 1` will produce the average color of the image.
+`--no-file` is passed to bypass saving the result of the original image.

 ## 3) The `find` subcommand

 ### a) Binary Ferris Example

 We can use k-means to clean up this doodle and extract the line work from it.
 The paper this is on is folded and scribbled over with highlighter and blue pencil, the back of the sheet also has ink on it.

 ![Drawing of Ferris the crab with highlighter](gfx/ferris.jpg)

 ---

 ```
-kmeans_colors -i gfx/ferris.jpg -k 2 -r 3 -o gfx/ferris-2color.png
+kmeans_colors -i gfx/ferris.jpg -k 2 -o gfx/ferris-2color.png
 ```
 ![Yellow highlighter on paper](gfx/ferris-2color.png)